brucewlee/lingfeat/README.md

 *Please cite our paper and provide link to this repository* if you use in this software in research.

 Most supported features are developed for passage analysis.
-But sentence input will work fine with the program.
+One sentence input will work fine with the program but won't produce reliable output.

 ## Installation